-Creative salad-maker Hetty McKinnon on her love for what comes from the earth, delicious veggie combinations, and her first cookbook, Community.
+Creative salad-maker Hetty McKinnon on her love for delicious veggie combinations.

 Cycling around the streets of Surry Hills delivering fresh, homemade vegetarian salads to her customers, Hetty McKinnon has turned her passion for preparing and sharing food into her life.